 When you think of vitamin C, brighter skin and strong immune systems are likely the first thing to come to mind.* But the truth is, it also has numerous hair benefits, too.

 "Vitamin C increases the absorption of iron, which is one of the most critical nutrients for your hair,"* certified trichologist and founder of Advanced Trichology William Gaunitz, FWTS, says.
 And remember that resilient immune system we mentioned previously?
 Gaunitz says a robust immune system allows the scalp to combat microbes that shouldn't be there at a more efficient level that will then improve hair growth, too.
 Check out our favorite vitamin c supplements here.

-Vitamin E is a lipid-soluble antioxidant, a bioactive compound that is able to neutralize free radicals in the skin, hair, and body.* "Depending on its purity and source, vitamin E can be great for reducing free radicals, improving collagen, and reducing oxidative stress in the scalp," Gaunitz says, "which in turn enhances hair growth."* In fact, one study found that after taking vitamin E supplements for eight months, participants experienced 34% of increased hair growth.*
+"Depending on its purity and source, vitamin E can be great for reducing free radicals, improving collagen, and reducing oxidative stress in the scalp," Gaunitz says, "which in turn enhances hair growth."
+In fact, one study found that after taking vitamin E supplements for eight months, participants experienced 34% of increased hair growth1.*

 Additionally, it can help scalp health: Some studies have indicated that vitamin E can help enhance overall body circulation.* Circulation has also been linked to healthy hair growth.
 So many hair experts conclude that by using vitamin E, you may be able to promote scalp circulation.*

 "Vitamin D3 directly interacts with hair follicles, and when D3 levels aren't optimal, it can decrease the volume of hair on the scalp and throughout the body,"* Gaunitz says.

 These are some of our favorite vitamin D supplements.